-The Academy reserved the right to confiscate any item(s) which is/are potentially harmful to safety, welfare and discipline of the Academy or any individual therein.
+The academy reserved the right to confiscate any item which is/is potentially harmful to safety, welfare and discipline of the academy or any individual therein.

-As part of Academy policy on the use of mobile phones, random spot checks can and will be made by appropriate Academy staff (middle and senior leaders).
-Mobile phones found to be in breach of the Academy policy can be confiscated, as detailed in the Academy Mobile Phone Policy.
+As part of academy policy on the use of mobile phones, random spot checks can and will be made by appropriate academy staff (middle and senior leaders).
+Mobile phones found to be in breach of the academy policy with regards to mobile phone use can be confiscated, as detailed in the Academy Mobile Phone Policy.